BEAST-Fitting/beast/docs/install.rst

     $ pip install --upgrade beast

-Or, from the master trunk on the repository, considered developmental code:
+Or, from the repository directly.
+This installs the development version with the latest features.

 .. code-block:: console